-Regarding publication of NAGUs, 15 NAGUs have been issued in the reporting period, in all cases respecting the requirements for their timeliness.
+Regarding the publication of NAGUs, 4 NAGUs pertaining with OS have been issued in the reporting period, in all cases respecting the requirements for their timeliness.
 According to the [OS-SDD], the minimum time for publishing a NAGU before the start of a scheduled event is 48 hours (two days), and 30 hours (1.25 days) after the occurrence of an unscheduled one.
+Most recent [OS-SDD] in force, applicable since December 2023, foresees 15 hours (0.625 days) of maximum delay in the notification of unplanned NAGUs related to service recovery.

-Additional details about NAGU timeliness are presented in chapter 6.
+The Additional details about NAGU timeliness are presented in chapter 6.